-As of 2021 all of our Strategic Suppliers have signed up to our Code of Conduct or provided evidence of their own compliant Corporate Code
+As of the end of FY 2022 all of our Strategic Suppliers have signed up to our Code of Conduct or provided evidence of their own compliant Corporate Code

 Our Policies and Procedures

 KPM (UK) recognises that it is not enough simply to state our commitment to an ethical approach.
 The business is required to have clear, proportionate procedures designed to ensure that the business done on its behalf is conducted ethically and honestly.
 Our Company Handbook, which is given to every employee on their appointment to KPM (UK) provides reference and guidance to all our employees.